Beijing with Kids 2025: Great Wall + Forbidden City Adventures (Imperial Magic)

 Beijing is generally safe; watch for pickpockets in crowded areas and mind street crossings.
 In July–August, heavy rain can disrupt parks and the Great Wall—keep an indoor backup and check advisories.

-Airports and malls have free WiFi with phone verification.
-Consider an eSIM or a local SIM from China Mobile/Unicom at airport kiosks; bring passport for purchase.
+SIM Cards & WiFi: Airports and malls have free WiFi with phone verification.
+Best option: Airalo eSIM from $12 (use code NEWTOAIRALO15 for 15% off, works without VPN).
+Alternatively, get local SIM from China Mobile/Unicom at airport kiosks; bring passport for purchase.

 Cultural Tips: